 The Chicago to Quad Cities Corridor was once an integral component of the country’s passenger rail network and originally part of the Rock Island Railroad route network.
 In 1978, passenger service ceased between Chicago and the Quad Cities.
-Therefore, the re-introduction of passenger rail in this part of Illinois is a key element for improving connectivity between major Midwest cities.
+The Illinois Department of Transportation (IDOT) is engaged in a study that explores reinstating passenger rail service in the corridor.
+The re-introduction of passenger rail service in this part of Illinois is a key element for improving connectivity between major Midwest cities and the region.

-Following successful completion of the NEPA process, the project will move to the final design phase followed by construction.
+Following successful completion of preliminary engineering and the NEPA process, the project will move to the final design phase, followed by construction.